karmab/kcli/README.md

 - *protocol* Defaults to ssh
 - *url* can be used to specify an exotic qemu url
 - *tunnel* Defaults to False.
 Setting it to true will make kcli use tunnels for console and for ssh access.
 You want that if you only open ssh port to your hypervisor!
+- *planview* Defaults to False.
+Setting it to true will make kcli use the value specified in *~/.kcli/plan* as default plan upon starting and stopping plan.
+Additionally, vms not belonging to the set plan wont show up when listing

 ## Available parameters for hypervisor/profile/plan files